dezswap/docs/content/en/docs/integration/sdk/transaction.md

 ### createMsgWithFeeToken

 Converts your token to XPLA via router swap for gas fee payment.
+This prepends a swap message to your transaction, so the converted XPLA covers the gas cost.

 - `fee.address`: Token to use for fee payment (CW20 address or native denom)
 - `fee.amount`: Amount of the token to swap for XPLA gas fees (in smallest unit)